Vietnam

 • Nine Dragons Screen (九龙壁)

 The Nine Dragons Screen standing at 3.5-meters tall and 29.4-meters long and composed of 270 glazed tiles, it is the largest and best preserved among the three Nine Dragons Screen in China (left photo below).
-Rumored that one of the tiles was broken in the kiln and part of the missing tile was replaced by a curved and painted wood.
+Rumored that one of the tiles was broken in the kiln and part of the missing tile was replaced by a painted curved wood.
 Now the traces of this repair are still visible on the third dragon from the left of the screen (right photo below).

 Following is the photo compilation of the nine dragons on the screen (GIF clip below).